Learn English at USask! information sessions

 • Your planned academic program of study (degree program)

-Apply for joint admission
+Apply for admission

-English studies (EAP) only
+English for academic purposes (EAP) only

 • You are applying for admission to another post-secondary institution in Saskatchewan and our program meets their English language proficiency requirement.